Navy Resources

 to the Red Hill fuel spill.
 For current eligibility criteria, visit nhchawaii.tricare.mil/Clinics/BHC-Makalapa/Red-Hill-Clinic.
 Individuals continuing to experience symptoms are encouraged to call to schedule an appointment.

-Best Management Practices
+Best Management Practices for Tap Water Quality

 To immediately improve your water quality, EPA recommends the following simple steps: